janmarthedal/janmr.com/_posts/2014-06-03-structure-of-a-multiple-precision-library-in-cpp.markdown

 - multiple-precision

 ---
-This post will present an overview of my [Kanooth Numbers](https://github.com/janmarthedal/kanooth-numbers) library.
-The overall approach described here could easily be applicable to other multiple-precision libraries.
+This post will present an overview of the implementation of [Kanooth Numbers](https://github.com/janmarthedal/kanooth-numbers), a portable multiple-precision library in C++.

 ### Low-level Functions